 The majority of our translations are done through CrowdIn, a localization management platform.
 It is free to join and any volunteer can immediately contribute to the project by providing translations.
-There are currently three projects open for translations:
+There are currently two projects open for translations:

 Please complete translations for these projects in the above order of priority.
 If you have completed translations (at least 75% of the project is complete) and do not see your language in the drop down menu, please send a report to firstname.lastname@example.org.